-Whether it’s providing package delivery updates, flight change notifications, or alerting customers of fraudulent bank charges, SMS is used globally across industries.
+Whether it’s providing package delivery updates, flight change notifications, or alerting customers of fraudulent bank charges, short message service (SMS) is used globally across industries.

 64% of consumers with texting capabilities would prefer to use texting over voice as a customer service channel.

-The vast majority of your customers will never complain if they’ve had a bad experience, you’ll lose their business and never know why.9 It turns out, SMS is an ideal way to find out the real opinions of your customers.
-By conducting SMS polls and follow-up surveys, you’ll give them a neutral platform where they are more likely to tell you how satisfied they were with your service.10
+The vast majority of your customers will never complain, even if they’ve had a bad experience.
+It’s more likely that you’ll lose their business and never know why.
+It turns out, SMS is an ideal way to find out the real opinions of your customers.
+By conducting SMS polls and follow-up surveys, you’ll give them a neutral platform where they are more likely to tell you how satisfied they were with your service.

 77% of consumers with texting capabilities aged 18-34 are likely to have a positive perception of a company that offers text capability.